 Important SEO Analytics and Insights That You Should Know.

 Website analytics is an essential aspect of search engine optimisation because it helps web admins understand the status of their websites via the search engine.

-There are so many data and insights that are usually made available to track the search engine optimisation of any website.
+Some so many data and insights are usually made available to track the search engine optimisation of any website.

 Using the right tools to track and analyse your website’s performance will help you answer essential SEO questions, such as:

 - What keyword that you presently rank for?